 - The proportion of all overdose deaths that include fentanyl and fentanyl analogs is increasing, and higher in Fairfax than all of Virginia.
 (Source: Virginia Department of Health Office of the Chief Medical Examiner)

-Fairfax County’s Opioid and Substance Abuse (OSA) Task Force recently completed the next iteration of its plan to combat the opioid epidemic.
+Fairfax County’s Opioid and Substance Use (OSA) Task Force completed the next iteration of its plan to combat the opioid epidemic.
 The new plan for FY 2021 and FY 2022 builds off of the successes and lessons learned from working through the initiatives of the first plan, which the Board of Supervisors approved in January 2018.

-The OSA Task Force Plan for FY 2021 and FY 2022 was completed before the COVID-19 pandemic, which significantly changed the economic outlook.
+The Task Force Plan for FY 2021 and FY 2022 was completed before the COVID-19 pandemic, which significantly changed the economic outlook.
 On April 7, 2020, the County Executive submitted an updated FY 2021 budget proposal and it was adopted by the Board of Supervisors on May 12, 2020.
 The adopted FY 2021 budget reflects new economic realities, deferring funding that had originally been recommended for FY 2021 for many county priorities, including increased support to fight the opioid epidemic.
-Though this deferral puts FY 2021 activities in the Plan requiring new funding on hold, the OSA Task Force will continue efforts currently underway and advance initiatives that can be pursued within existing resources.
+Though this deferral puts FY 2021 activities in the Plan requiring new funding on hold, the Task Force will continue efforts currently underway and advance initiatives that can be pursued within existing resources.

 Two key goals drive the county initiative:

 - Reduce death from opioids through prevention, treatment and harm reduction.

 - Use data to describe the problem, target interventions and evaluate effectiveness.

 Actions are now underway in five key areas:

 - Early intervention and treatment.